-WideSide®: WideSide® is a Humminbird® sonar configuration used in an optional transducer.
-WideSide® uses three sonar beams pointing to the left, right and down.
+WideSide[®]: WideSide[®] is a Humminbird[®] sonar configuration used in an optional transducer.
+WideSide[®] uses three sonar beams pointing to the left, right and down.
 Beams pointing to the left and right are effective for spotting fish and structure near the surface or on the bank.
 The downlooking beam provides depth information directly below the boat.

-X-PressTM Menu: The X-PressTM Menu is a Humminbird® feature that makes the most commonly-used menu selections available with one press of the MENU key.
-Items that appear on the X-PressTM Menu are related to the current view, and present the most logical choices for that view.
+X-Press[TM] Menu: X-Press[TM] Menus are a Humminbird[®] feature that make the most commonly-used menu selections available with one press of the MENU key.
+Items that appear on the X-Press[TM] Menu are related to the current view, and present the most logical choices for that view.
+Sonar View X-Press[TM] menus will differ from Chart View X-Press[TM] menus, etc. X-Press[TM] menus are one of the principal reasons that Humminbird[®] products are easier to use.

 Zoom: Zoom is a feature that focuses in on a smaller area of the bottom to provide enhanced resolution.
 With enhanced resolution, the angler can more easily see fish hanging in structure or multiple fish hanging close together.
 Split screen zoom divides the display into the full range view on the right, and the zoomed view on the left.
-Humminbird® offers One-Touch® Zoom which allows the zoom feature to be easily accessed from the regular sonar view with just one key press, eliminating the need to use menus to access the feature.
+Humminbird[®] offers One-Touch[®] Zoom which allows the zoom feature to be easily accessed from the regular sonar view with just one key press, eliminating the need to use menus to access the feature.